The government shall consist of three branches: Legislative, Executive, and Judicial.

 Screen names will be used primarily in The System, but it should be possible for people to match screen names to real-world names with some effort.
 Not only does this allow independent inspectors to check up on the voting process, but prevents the system from being held hostage by a hacker who manages to break into the main database.
 Social engineering tools should be sufficient to keep the screen-name/real-name information from being used inappropriately (e.g., someone including this information in one of their posts in an attempt to influence or intimidate another user would receive some sort of censure).

 It is a common criticism of direct democracy systems that the large number of decisions that (at least supposedly) need to be made by government effectively prohibit individual participation in making them.
-But if you actually look at the number of substantive decisions made at the local, state, and national levels you’ll find the number is already quite manageable: A weekly vote on 1 or 2 proposals would be sufficient (although a lot of bridges and post offices will probably end up with boring and utilitarian names, nor is there any chance there will be over 60 votes to repeal Obamacare like the US congress has).
+But if you actually look at the number of substantive decisions made at the local, state, and national levels you’ll find the number is already quite manageable: A weekly vote on 1 or 2 proposals would be sufficient (although a lot of bridges and post offices will probably end up with boring and utilitarian names, nor is there any chance there will be over 60 votes to repeal Obamacare such as the US house of representatives has taken).
 For each proposal an individual would at most have to read a few concise and well-written statements in favor of the proposal, and equally concise and well-written statements opposed.
 Of course, if they needed more information prior to voting they could read the proposal itself along with every comment (in ratings order) about it that anyone else had written (and there will be a lot of that information available because instead of whining about the way things are on Facebook or some other forum, people will instead express their opinion in a place where it actually matters!).
-Making a full evaluation and casting a direct vote should only take an hour or so a week for most people, and once people learn to trust the proxy-matching system the vast majority of them will only spend a few seconds a week monitoring the system.
+Making a full evaluation and casting a direct vote should take less than an hour a week for most people, and once people learn to trust the proxy-matching system the vast majority of them will only spend a few seconds a week monitoring the system.

 It is also frequently observed (including by the Founding Fathers of the United States) that direct democracy can’t work because The People are not up to the job (too stupid, too apathetic, too prone to mob effects, etc.).
 Many evolutionary psychologists would extend this assessment to human performance in large-scale political systems in general: Humans simply don’t have the evolution-tuned hardware to perform well in that environment (Geher, Carmen, Guitar, Gangemi, Aydin, & Shimkus 2016, Petersen & Aarøe 2012).
 But these criticisms assume The People are unaugmented by technology.
-The Systemwill be designed and engineered to improve human decisionmaking ability by providing exactly the information needed and in a directly usable form.
+The System will be designed and engineered to improve human decisionmaking ability by providing exactly the information needed and in a directly usable form.
 It will facilitate voters making decisions rationally using only this information instead of relying on lower-level processes, biases, or prejudice.
 It will provide an environment that behaves and feels more like a small-scale society even though it is designed to scale to accommodate the entire global population.
 It will amplify collective power while minimizing mob effects and therefore will allow us to function far more efficiently and competently than we are able to now in any current political system.

-Secondly, the first few adopters will likely lack the financial and organizational resources to implement Matchism on their own.
-All The People will need to pool their efforts to ensure that these early adopters are successful so that we will all eventually be able to live in Matchist Localities.
+Secondly, the first few adopters will likely lack the financial and organizational resources to implement matchism on their own.
+All The People will need to pool their efforts to ensure that these early adopters are successful so that we will all eventually be able to live in matchist Localities.

-Also, while Matchism is generally compatible with any true democracy, it is fundamentally incompatible with the existence of any authoritarian regime.
+Also, while matchism is generally compatible with any true democracy, it is fundamentally incompatible with the existence of any authoritarian regime.
 The research on SDO and RWA clearly shows that as long as any authoritarian regime exists in the world, no one is safe.
 While many westerners seem fascinated and sometimes even obsessed with the Chinese citizens’ failure to fight their government’s efforts to restrict dissent and access to information (“Don’t those people value freedom?”) this is the equivalent of worrying about the fleas on a rabid dog.
 The real problem is that any government, even a highly authoritarian government, works adequately during an interval of plentiful resources.
 It’s when an era of resource scarcity returns that authoritarian governments turn to aggression, either against outsiders or even against their own people, to maintain their grip on power.

-This also means that Matchism is not suitable as a cult or government for a commune-like small-scale society that must rely on external support or a self-selected population: Matchism either works for all of us or it works for none of us.
+This also means that matchism is not suitable as a cult or government for a commune-like small-scale society that must rely on external support or a self-selected population: matchism either works for all of us or it works for none of us.

-Note that there is no provision for Locality-count input, i.e. as is the requirement in the US Senate or for Swiss cantons in national referendums.
+Note that there is no provision for Locality-count input, i.e. as is the requirement in the US Senate (Electoral College) or for Swiss cantons in national referendums.
 Allowing this encourages splitting up Localities into smaller units, reducing their efficiency.
 Localities should be competing for citizens to grow to the largest size possible, not provide individuals with an incentive to do the opposite.
 Locality-count voting also encourages efficiency-killing hostage-taking behavior (i.e., tribalism, an authoritarian mindset and tactic).
 If there is a need to protect Localities from tyranny-of-the-majority issues, it should be sufficient to move responsibility for some decisions (e.g., on resource extraction policies) further into the local domain.